LP-based Approximations for Disjoint Bilinear and Two-Stage Adjustable Robust Optimization: Introduction

-Disjoint bilinear programming is NP-hard in general (Chen et al. \parencite{chen2007complexity}).
+Disjoint bilinear programming is NP-hard in general (Chen et al. \cite{chen2007complexity}).
 We show that it is NP-hard to even approximate within any finite factor.
-Several heuristics have been studied for this problem including cutting-planes algorithms (Konno et al. \parencite{Konno1976cuttingplane}), polytope generation methods (Vaish et al. \parencite{vaishexpandingpolytopes}), Benders decomposition (Geoffrion \parencite{GeoffrionGenbenders72}), reduction to concave minimization (Thieu \parencite{Thieu88concave}) and two-stage robust optimization (Zhen et al. \parencite{robustZhen2018}).
-Algorithms for non-convex quadratic optimization can also be used to solve disjoint bilinear programs.
+Several heuristics have been studied for this problem including cutting-planes algorithms (Konno et al. \cite{Konno1976cuttingplane}), polytope generation methods (Vaish et al. \cite{vaishexpandingpolytopes}), Benders decomposition (Geoffrion \cite{GeoffrionGenbenders72}), reduction to concave minimization (Thieu \cite{Thieu88concave}), reformulation linearization techniques (Sherali and Alameddine \cite{sherali1992new}, Adams and Sherali \cite{adams1986tight}, Audet et al. \cite{audet2000branch}, Tawarmalani et al. \cite{tawarmalani2010strong}), mixed integer programming (Gupte et al. \cite{gupte2013solving}, Freire et al. \cite{freire2012integer}) and two-stage robust optimization (Zhen et al. \cite{robustZhen2018}).
+However, to the best of our knowledge, no approximation algorithms with provable guarantees are known for this problem.